Free Shipping | 30 Day Returns | Mix & Match Sitewide

 More details about KwikSafety's SRLs can be found on our Safety Lifeline Selection page or this SRL blog post.

-Web slings are used to lift heavy, bulky objects, so the answer to this question depends on the weight and shape of the object intended to be lifted.
-But so long as you use an undamaged sling that has been inspected before use, do not exceed the weight limit of your sling, and ensure that the lifting point is right above the object's center of gravity, the three primary hitch types listed on our products will be perfect.
+Web slings are used to lift heavy, bulky objects, so the right choice depends on the weight and shape of the item being lifted.
+However, as long as you use an undamaged sling that has been inspected before use, don't exceed the sling's weight limit, and ensure the lifting point is positioned directly above the object's center of gravity, the three primary hitch types available in our products will be suitable for the job.

-The 3 primary hitch types for KwikSafety products are the Vertical, basket and choker techniques.
-The basket hitch has the highest maximum weight capacity, but also requires at least two web slings.
-For a better visual representation, view our blog post regardin g web slings.
+The three primary hitch types for KwikSafety products are the Vertical, Basket, and Choker techniques.
+Of these, the Basket hitch offers the highest maximum weight capacity but requires at least two web slings for proper use.
+For a better visual representation of these hitch types, check out our blog post on web slings.

 A sling is a long, flexible strap that is used to hold or lift heavy objects.
 "Web" refers to the synthetic material they are usually made of.
 Web Slings are often used in construction and are generally made of polyester, used with lifting equipment or support structures.

-Safety Belts are often conflated with safety harnesses, but there should be a distinction.
-Safety Harnesses are designed for fall protection, while Safety Belts are for holding tools and positioning with a safety lanyard.
+Safety belts are often confused with safety harnesses, but it's important to make a distinction.
+Safety harnesses are specifically designed for fall protection, while safety belts are used for holding tools and for positioning when attached to a safety lanyard.
+The key difference lies in their intended function—harnesses are focused on preventing falls, while belts are more for support and tool carrying during work at height.

 Our Beaver Tail safety belt is an adjustable "one size fits most" belt with a tongue buckle fastener.